spncrhrstn/spencerharston.com/src/posts/books-of-2024.md

 * [ADHD Pro: Sustainable Productivity for People with ADHD](https://adhdpro.xyz/) by Robert Merki
 * [Taking Charge of Adult ADHD](https://www.guilford.com/books/Taking-Charge-of-Adult-ADHD/Russell-Barkley/9781462546855) by Russell A. Barkley
 * [Extra Focus: The Quick Start Guide to Adult ADHD](https://www.goodreads.com/book/show/197655262-extra-focus) by Jesse J. Anderson
-* [A City on Mars](https://www.goodreads.com/book/show/125084292-a-city-on-mars) by Kelly and Zach Weinersmith

 I'll get to those ADHD books one day...